snapfisher/akshack-student/Student/05-scaling.md

 	- Keep refreshing to see the API app’s host name keep changing between the deployed instances.
 - Scale the API app back down to 1, and immediately keep refreshing the `/stats.html` page.
 	- You will notice that without any downtime it now directs traffic only to the single instance left.
+- AKS supports autoscaling through the cluster autoscaler and the horizontal pod autoscaler.
+Update your cluster to use the cluster autoscaler.
+Change your deployment to require many more web pods and watch what happens.

 ## Success Criteria